Emmaus High School

-Emmaus High School is a large public high school located in Emmaus, Pennsylvania.
-The school serves grades nine through 12 in Pennsylvania's East Penn School District in the Lehigh Valley region of eastern Pennsylvania.
+Emmaus High School (EHS) is a large public high school located in Emmaus, Pennsylvania.
+The school serves grades 9–12 in Pennsylvania's East Penn School District in the Lehigh Valley region of eastern Pennsylvania.

 Emmaus High School is located immediately off Cedar Crest Boulevard, at 500 Macungie Avenue in Emmaus, a borough 5 mi miles south of Allentown, Pennsylvania.

 Student population

-As of the 2021–22 school year, Emmaus High School had a student enrollment of 2,836 students and 151.62 classroom teachers on an FTE basis for a student–teacher ratio of 18.7, according to National Center for Education Statistics data.
-There were 587 students eligible for free lunch and 88 eligible for reduced cost lunch.
+As of the 2023-24 school year, Emmaus High School had a student enrollment of 2,819 students and 193.35 classroom teachers on an FTE basis for a student–teacher ratio of 14.58, according to National Center for Education Statistics data.
+There were 861 students eligible for free lunch and 84 eligible for reduced cost lunch.

-Emmaus High School serves students grades nine through 12 from Emmaus, six surrounding townships of Alburtis, Lower Macungie, Macungie, Upper Milford, Vera Cruz, and Wescosville, seven surrounding unincorporated villages of East Texas, Hensingersville, Old Zionsville, Powder Valley, Shimerville, Sigmund, and Zionsville, and the census-designated place of Ancient Oaks, all located in the Lehigh Valley, the third most populated metropolitan region of Pennsylvania.
+Emmaus High School serves students grades nine through 12 from Emmaus, Lower Macungie Township, Macungie, Upper Milford Township, and Alburtis, all located in the Lehigh Valley, the third-largest metropolitan region of Pennsylvania.

 The school ranks among the top Lehigh Valley public high schools in its percentage of graduating students who pursue post-secondary education.
-Among its Class of 2007, 79 percent of Emmaus High School graduates entered colleges, universities, or other post-graduate education.
+Among its Class of 2024, 82 percent of Emmaus High School graduates entered colleges, universities, or other post-graduate education.
 The school also maintains a program for academically gifted students, which includes advanced classes and a mentorship program.
 Noting the academic quality of Emmaus High School, Money magazine named Emmaus one of the nation's "Top 100" places to live in 2007 and again in 2009.

 Two middle schools (Eyer Middle School and Lower Macungie Middle School), both located in Macungie, serve grades six through eight and feed into Emmaus High School.
 Seven elementary schools (Alburtis, Wescosville, Lincoln, Jefferson, Macungie, Shoemaker, and Willow Lane) and one elementary charter school (Seven Generations Charter School) feed into the two middle schools and then Emmaus High School.

 History

-1880s to 1955
+19th century

-What today is the East Penn School District began in the 1880s as the Emaus School District, using the Pennsylvania Dutch spelling of Emmaus, named for the Biblical village of Emmaus, where, according to the Bible's Gospel of Luke, Jesus was seen by his disciples Luke and Cleopas in what is known as his Road to Emmaus appearance following his crucifixion and resurrection.
+What today is the East Penn School District was founded in the 1880s as the Emaus School District, initially using the Pennsylvania Dutch spelling named for the Biblical village of Emmaus, where, according to the Bible's Gospel of Luke, Jesus was seen by his disciples Luke and Cleopas in what is known as his Road to Emmaus appearance following his crucifixion and resurrection.

 Upon its founding in the 1880s, Emaus School District began offering high school classes, providing education up to tenth grade in one of the rooms of a four-room school building on East Main Street in Emmaus.
 The first graduating class on record was the Emaus High School class of 1890 with two graduates.
-The following year, in 1891, the high school grades were moved to the Central Building on Emmaus's Ridge Street.
+The following year, in 1891, the high school grades were moved to the Central Building on Ridge Street in Emmaus.